 OpenTelemetry also enables us to define and provide metrics, which allow us to record numeric data and parameters over a period of time and use that information to get an understanding of how our service is being used and spot potential performance bottlenecks well in advance.

 As for logs, the OpenTelemetry group is currently still working on stable implementations.
-For that reason, our demo will not have a strong focus on logs, however, once available, they can serve as a great addition and will enrich the information we collect with traces and metrics, especially in the context of log aggregation and time correlation.
+For that reason, our demo won’t have a strong focus on logs.
+However, once available, logs can serve as a great addition and will enrich the information we collect with traces and metrics, especially in the context of log aggregation and time correlation.